pyccel/pyccel/developer_docs/order_docs.md

  ```

 `array.ravel('k')` shows us how the array is stored in memory.
-This python script will output `[1 2 3 4 5 6 7 8 9]`, notice that the rows are stored one after the other.
+This Python script will output `[1 2 3 4 5 6 7 8 9]`; notice that the rows are stored one after the other.
-This is the default behaviour in python.
+This is the default behaviour in Python.

 ### Order F

-`order='F'` on the other hand tells `Numpy` to store the array column by column (column-major), example:
+`order='F'` on the other hand tells Numpy to store the array column by column (column-major).
+For example:

 ```python
 import numpy as np